tfu86/CurbBot-A-Traffic-Violation-App/README.md

 ## Dataset Access

 This project uses caption metadata derived from the [OVD-Labs MRTMD dataset](http://43.128.62.24:91/OVD-Labs/MRTMD).
-- The full dataset is not included in this repo due to size and licensing.
+- The full dataset is not included in this repo due to size and licensing restrictions.
 - A sample (`captions_sample.json`) is provided in this repository for demo purposes only.
+- All rights to the original dataset beling to the creators of the MRTMD dataset

 Example format:
 ```json